Tokyo Paralympics Digest: Brazil claim first golds in track and field | DW | 27.08.2021

 On a packed day of medal events in Tokyo, Brazil started strongly, winning the first golds in both track and field.
 Friday also bought huge success for China and Great Britain.

-Yeltsin Jacques, of Brazil, started a golden day for hos country in the athletics, when he he eased to victory in the men's 5,000m T11 final.
+Yeltsin Jacques, of Brazil, started a golden day for his country in the athletics, when he he eased to victory in the men's 5,000m T11 final.

 Jacques, who is visually impaired and runs with a guide, said his win was the culmination of five years of training.